-Building effective communication skills through listening and speaking is an essential part of forming social and personal relationships.
-Our ability to reach out to people and understand them is a great way of not only learning from each other’s experiences, but also an opportunity to view the world from other’s perspectives.
-Success at communication, then, not only motivates and inspires interlocutors to interact with us on the basis of commonality of ideas, but also allow them to open themselves to us and indulge in exchange of ideas and thoughts.
+Building effective communication skills through listening and speaking is essential to forming social and personal relationships.
+Our ability to reach out to people and understand them is a great way of learning from each other’s experiences and an opportunity to view the world from other’s perspectives.
+Success at communication, then, not only motivates and inspires interlocutors to interact with us based on the commonality of ideas but also allow them to open themselves to us and indulge in the exchange of ideas and thoughts.

-But not everyone finds communicating with others as easy as some do and most people are really bad at even starting or maintaining meaningful conversations.
-If that is the case for you too, here are five easy steps in which you can improve upon your skills without really breaking a sweat.
+But not everyone finds communicating with others as easy as some do, and most people are really bad at even starting or maintaining meaningful conversations.
+If that is the case for you, too, here are five easy steps to improve your skills without really breaking a sweat.

-The Toastmasters club provides a good arena through which members can prepare themselves to interact in different social situations.
+The Toastmasters club provides a good arena to prepare members to interact in different social situations.
 Table topics enable them to be prompt in responding to questions and build their confidence as they engage in conversations with people of diverse backgrounds.
 They make the members realize that they cannot become good communicators just by reading or surfing few tips on enhancing oral communication on internet.
 Rather, they have to become more socially active individuals engaging and molding in different social situations.
 Toast masters allows members to take initiatives in conversations as they prepare themselves and keep up with the current trends and events taking place around them.

 STORYTELLING TO CHILDREN